rafaelmartins/blohg/docs/new-blog.rst

 blohg enables a ``/source/`` endpoint by default, that shows the reStructuredText source for any post/page of the blog.
-You can disable it by setting the ``SHOW_RST_SOURCE`` configuration parametar to ``False``.
+You can disable it by setting the ``SHOW_RST_SOURCE`` configuration parameter to ``False``.
 It will raise a 404 error.

 Using blohg as a CMS
 --------------------

 You can use blohg to manage your "static" website, without the concept of blog posts.
-Actually the default setup of blohg is already much like a CMS, but the initial page is a list of posts (or abstracts of posts), and you don't want it if you don't have blog posts at all.
+Actually the default setup of blohg is already pretty much like a CMS, but the initial page is a list of posts (or abstracts of posts), and you don't want it if you don't have blog posts at all.

 You can use a static page as the initial page.
 You just need to save the text